juanjo-ramos/react-native-workshop/README.md

 1. Install iOS or Android simulators, if you don't have them already:
     1. For iOS, [install Xcode](https://itunes.apple.com/es/app/xcode/id497799835?l=en&mt=12).
         a.
 For Xcode you'll also need the command line tools.
 Open Xcode and go to `Xcode -> Preferences -> Components`.
 If you don't see the command line tools there is because you already have them.
 If you see them there, click to install them.
     2. For Android, [install Android Studio](https://developer.android.com/studio).
 This is your only viable option if you're on a Windows machine.
+See below [Android Studio post installation steps](#android-studio-post-installation-steps).
 2. Open 2 terminal windows.
     1. In the first one, run `yarn storybook`.
     2. In the second terminal window, run `yarn start`.
 That should open a new tab in your browser where expo would start doing it's magic.